-Our target framework consists of a hierarchy of targets - from a long-term ambition that sets the direction and aim of the strategy, to a medium-term performance target for GHG emissions intensity, to shorter-term targets for flaring and methane intensity reductions.
+Our framework consists of a hierarchy of targets - from a long-term ambition that sets the direction and aim of the strategy, to a medium-term performance target for GHG emissions intensity, to shorter-term targets for flaring and methane intensity reductions.
 These performance targets are supported by lower level internal business unit goals to enable the company to achieve the company-wide targets.

 World Energy Outlook Scenarios.